oskhen/adb-remote-phone/README.md

 ## Instructions

 Run the program from the wrapper, using the command `python3 Wrapper.py` on Linux or `python Wrapper.py -p python` on Windows.

+Keep in mind that the program is mainly developed on and for Linux, the Windows version will be unstable.
+Feel free to report any bugs and/or solutions you've found.